 If you want to receive a full copy of your answers from the previous survey wave (cut off date 19 March 2018), please contact firstname.lastname@example.org.

 A downloadable version of the questionnaire will be available on this page soon.

 By participating in the survey, institutions agree to the following confidentiality and disclosure policy:

 EUA can publish the following details regarding your university – the name of the university, its location, website, the titles of the Master’s and Doctorate Programmes offered, research topics and related websites (if provided), as indicated in the survey response.
 Any other data will be published only in an aggregated way, without any specific reference to the institutions involved in the survey.

-If you have any questions or if you experience any technical difficulties while using the online tool, please contact the UNI-SET project team at email@example.com
+If you have any questions or if you experience any technical difficulties while using the online tool, please contact us at email@example.com.